 If you’ve got any questions about Woodside logbook loans then you may well find the answer in the list of FAQs we have compiled below.
 If not then please get in touch via our form and we’ll happily advise further.

-Can I qualify for Bedfordshire car logbook loans if I am unemployed?
+Can I get a Logbook Loan if I am unemployed?

 If you have tried to apply for Bedfordshire personal loans at the mainstream sources like banks, and you have been refused you should consider applying with a logbook lender.
 Even if you are unemployed, you will still be considered.
 Woodside Logbook lenders are interested in your current ability to repay the loan, which means even if you have a bad credit history and you are not employed, you might still qualify.
 You simply need to prove that you can afford the repayments so as to avoid extra charges, delays, and the possible repossession of your car.

 Even if you have a poor credit score, you may still be eligible for a loan as long as you have a car which you can use as collateral.
 Even though you will still have to undergo a credit check, your chances of securing a V5 loan could be good.
 To qualify, you also need to be a registered citizen, be of sound mind, be of the legal age, and own a car that’s legally registered in your name.

 Does it matter if I can’t prove my income?

 You need to be able to prove to your logbook lender that you can afford the monthly payments.
 Part of being a responsible lender is that they will only lend money to Woodside applicants who can afford to make the monthly repayments.
 Woodside v5 loans are only offered if the lender can be sure that the repayments are affordable, which helps avoid accounts going into arrears and the possibility of car repossession.
 Get in touch today to see what your options are if you’re finding it hard to prove your income level.